 Most traditional approaches to losing weight follow a simple formula: eat less, exercise more.
 But in my case, the more I exercise, the hungrier I get!

 So, it’s crucial for me to find snacks that satisfy my urges and stay within my dietary goals.
 That’s what I love about keto – I get to eat what I love!
 That includes yummy sweet treats like these Keto Pecan Clusters, found at heyketomama.com.
 It's one of the few keto bombs I have found that are not based on cream cheese (like chocolate or strawberry).

 Just think: crunchy pecans, held together with a caramel-like filling, topped off with sugar-free chocolate.
 It’s a trick of the tongue that’ll fool your palette and satisfy your craving.

 I know.
 You’re thinking: “There is no way sugar-free chocolate will replace the real thing.
-Well, I’m here to tell you these new sugar substitutes are amaze-balls!
-To the point where it is VERY hard to tell these tasty clusters are completely – as in totally – sugar free!
+Well, I’m here to tell you these new sugar substitutes are amazing!
+To the point where it is VERY hard to tell these tasty clusters are completely sugar free!